 • Financial information: over the course of the products or services provided, we might process payment and transaction records, information relating to your source of wealth and funds such as about your assets, financial statements, liabilities, bank information, transaction-ID, among others, specially including information related to your fiat and digital asset transactions.

-• Company information: we might process for example: commercial register reports, data of or concerning beneficial owners, records or additional information on recent, past or planned business activities, other data necessary to determine/validate the structure, the beneficial ownership or any power of attorney of the company, client or account number, tax-related doucments and information, among others
+• Company information: we might process for example: commercial register reports, data of or concerning beneficial owners, records or additional information on recent, past or planned business activities, other data necessary to determine/validate the structure, the beneficial ownership or any power of attorney of the company, client or account number, tax-related documents and information, among others.

 • Information of funds: if proof of funds is necessary, we might process for example: banking statements or any other details provided by banks or financial institutions, contracts of sales or contracts in general, or any other suitable data to prove or determine the origin of funds, among others.

-• Where permitted by law, special categories of personal data (Art.
-9 GDPR; Art.
-3 lit. c FADP), such as your political opinions, religious beliefs, health data, or information relating to criminal convictions or offenses.
+• Where permitted by law, special categories of personal data, such as your political opinions, religious beliefs, health data, or information relating to criminal convictions or offenses.

 Where relevant for the products or services we provide to you, we may also collect and further process personal data about third parties, such as beneficial owners, representatives, dependents or family members.
 Please send a copy of this Privacy Notice to these third parties, before providing us with this information.